aws-samples/redshift-immersionday-labs/lab8/README.md

 union all
 select 'lineitem', count(*) from stg_lineitem;

+## Before You Leave
+If you are done using your cluster, please think about decommissioning it to avoid having to pay for unused resources.
 For Redshift Spectrum best practices refer to this blog: https://aws.amazon.com/blogs/big-data/10-best-practices-for-amazon-redshift-spectrum/